 - Eggs: Four large (room temperature) eggs are all you need!

-- Vanilla: Leaving it out will result in brownies that taste a little bland.
+- Vanilla: Leaving it out will make the brownie cups taste a little bland.

 - All-purpose flour: Only 1¼ cups of all-purpose flour is needed!

-- Cocoa powder: Because this recipe doesn't use any melted chocolate, I recommend using a Dutch-processed cocoa for that deep, chocolatey flavor although your regular unsweetened cocoa powder will work just fine!
+- Cocoa powder: Because this recipe doesn't use melted chocolate, I recommend using a Dutch-processed cocoa for that deep, chocolatey flavor.
+However, your regular unsweetened cocoa powder will work just fine!

 - Salt: Brownies made without salt taste a little plain, so don’t skip it.
 You'll also need just a pinch for the salted caramel sauce.